 Is it safe to ride a scooter in Thailand?

-No. Thailand is one of the most dangerous countries in the world for riding a scooter on the road.
+It’s not.
+Thailand is one of the most dangerous countries for getting around by scooter.

 Tips and Tricks for Your Vacation